DTh in Practical Theology

 The programme consists of four modules taught over two years, followed by a dissertation.
-The modules are taught on three Tuesdays per semester.
+The modules are taught on three Thursdays per semester.
 We also offer separate sessions at CMS for our CMS cohort of students.
 The degree usually takes four to six years to complete.

 The four modules are:

 - Research Design 1 – to hone your research question and to write your literature review

 - Research Design 2 – finalising your proposal

 Prior to application you need to have a good idea of the topic you ultimately wish to write on.
 You may like to think about the following questions:

 - Have you done some reading in this area?

 - Do you have some professional experience in this area?

 - What will be the impact of this research?